-Division of Undergraduate Studies
+Division of Undergraduate Education and Academic Planning

 Undergraduate Advising Center

-The Bachelor of Arts: Special Major is offered by San Francisco State University for those students who have unique academic goals which cannot be satisfactorily attained through one of the regularly offered undergraduate major programs of San Francisco State University or other colleges and universities in the Bay Area.
+The Bachelor of Arts: Special Major is offered by San Francisco State University for those students who have unique academic goals, which cannot be satisfactorily attained through one of the regularly offered undergraduate major programs of San Francisco State University or other colleges and universities in the Bay Area.
 The special major consists of a combination of courses planned in advance to focus on an integrative and coherent theme identified by the student.
 A written statement must be developed which describes the goals of the proposed major.
 The program must be compatible with the general objectives of the university.
 Courses must be chosen by the student from at least three different departments in at least two different colleges of the university.
 (Department means any program area of the university offering course work.)

 A special major may not duplicate any existing major programs, by name or content, which are offered at San Francisco State University, nor may it be used as a means of bypassing regularly prescribed graduation requirements.
 It must be planned and approved in advance, not created as an afterthought to utilize previously completed courses.